moby/moby/docs/sources/articles/security.md

 use traditional UNIX permission checks to limit access to the control socket.

-You can also expose the REST API over HTTP if you explicitly decide so.
+You can also expose the REST API over HTTP if you explicitly decide to do so.
 However, if you do that, being aware of the above mentioned security implication, you should ensure that it will be reachable only from a trusted network or VPN; or protected with e.g., `stunnel` and client SSL